osg-htc/docs/docs/data/external-oasis-repos.md

 -   **Network ports:** This page will configure the repository to distribute using Apache HTTPD on port 8000.
 At the minimum, the repository needs in-bound access from the OASIS CDN.
--   **Disk space:** This host will need enough free disk space to host _two_ copies of the software: one compressed and one uncompressed. `/srv/cvmfs` will hold all the published data, while `/var/spool/cvmfs` will contain all the data in the current transaction.
+-   **Disk space:** This host will need enough free disk space to host _two_ copies of the software: one compressed and one uncompressed. `/srv/cvmfs` will hold all the published data (compressed and de-deuplicated).
+The `/var/spool/cvmfs` directory will contain all the data in all current transactions (uncompressed).
 -   **Root access** will be needed to install.
 Software install will be done as an unprivileged user.
 -   **Yum** will need to be [configured to use the OSG repositories](../common/yum).

-!!! warning
+!!! warning "Overlay-FS limitations"
-    RHEL7 only supports Overlay-FS if the underlying filesystem is `ext3` or `ext4`; make sure `/var/spool/cvmfs` is one of these filesystem types.
+    CVMFS on RHEL7 only supports Overlay-FS if the underlying filesystem is `ext3` or `ext4`; make sure `/var/spool/cvmfs` is one of these filesystem types.

     If this is not possible, add `CVMFS_DONT_CHECK_OVERLAYFS_VERSION=yes` to your CVMFS configuration.
 Using `xfs` will work if it was created with `ftype=1`